rampal-punia/Django-Advanced-Boilerplate/README.md

         - Users: A users app with login, logout and sign up pages.

 - Reusable/Pluggable Apps
-    - All apps can be added to other projects with tweaking a little.
+    - All apps can be added to other projects with tweaking a little.(Yes few lines need to be added or deleted from settings, urls, and views if an app is removed.)

 - Settings.py
     - base.py